 It may come as a shock, so be prepared for the need to defend your own character – or the character of your loved one who is affected by the injury – from the prying eyes of the defense attorney.
 It is not uncommon for the defending parties to bring up history of behaviors.
 Or, they may assert that the injured party did not do enough to prevent the damage.

-Consulting with a personal injury lawyer can help you to identify areas of potential scrutiny, and to prepare for this type of battle in the courts.
+Consulting with a personal injury lawyer at Nehora Law Firm who can help you to identify areas of potential scrutiny, and to prepare for this type of battle in the courts.
 It also pays to be mindful that, following a judgment, there may be several appeals made by the defense.

 The excessive nature of such appeals often result in the victim agreeing to reach mild traumatic brain injury settlements.